Can I really find a pillow online without touching and feeling it?

 Do you offer other pillow sizes besides Standard?

 Currently, we are only offering Standard size (about 20" x 26") for most of our pillows.
-While we have nothing against larger-sized pillows, we find the standard size is universally comfortable, no matter your body type.
 The one exception is our Ara buckwheat pillow, which measures 14" x 20".
 As buckwheat pillows are relatively heavy, denser and maneuverable, we feel this size is more manageable in a smaller form factor.
 We are in the process of working out how to offer King-size pillows.
 If you are interested in purchasing King-size pillows, please let us know at [email protected] As a small business, customer feedback is super important in helping us determine how to expand our offering in a way that best serves the needs of our customers.

 How do I take care of my Slumbr pillow?